-- It is straight-forward to see that also for a constant c > 3, the number or rounds needed to color a ring with c or less colors is $\log^ n/2 O(1)$. - There basically (up to additive constants) is a gap of a factor of 2 between the $\log^ n + O(1)$ upper bound of Chapter 1 and the $\log^ n/2 O(1)$ lower bound of this chapter.
-It is possible to show that the lower bound is tight, even for undirected rings (for directed rings, this will be part of the exercises). - The presented lower bound is due to Nathan Linial.
-The lower bound is also true for randomized algorithms.
-The generalization for randomized algorithms was done by Moni Naor. - The neighborhood graph concept can be used more generally to study distributed graph coloring.
-It can for instance be used to show that with a single round (every node sends its identifier to all neighbors) it is possible to color a graph with $(1 + o(1))\Delta^2 \ln n$ colors and that every one-round algorithm needs at least $\Omega(\Delta^2/\log^2 \Delta + \log\log n)$ colors. - Using r-hop views and the fact that nodes with equal r-hop views have to make the same decisions is the basic principle behind almost all locality lower bounds (in fact, we are not aware of a locality a lower bound that does not use this principle).
-Using this basic technique (but a completely different proof otherwise), it is for instance possible to show that computing an MIS in a general graph requires at least $\Omega(\sqrt{\log n/\log\log n})$ rounds.
+- The neighborhood graph concept can be used more generally to study distributed graph coloring.
+It can for instance be used to show that with a single round (every node sends its identifier to all neighbors) it is possible to color a graph with (1 + o(1))Δ ln n colors, and that every one-round algorithm needs at least Ω(Δ/log Δ + log log n) colors. - One may also extend the proof to other problems, for instance one may show that a constant approximation of the minimum dominating set problem on unit disk graphs costs at least log-star time. - Using r-hop views and the fact that nodes with equal r-hop views have to make the same decisions is the basic principle behind almost all locality lower bounds (in fact, we are not aware of a locality lower bound that does not use this principle).
+Using this basic technique (but a completely different proof otherwise), it is for instance possible to show that computing an MIS (and many other problems) in a general graph requires at least $\Omega(\sqrt{\log n})$ and $\Omega(\log \Delta)$ rounds.